troclaux/notes/aws.md

 > managed service that allows you to create and control the encryption keys used to encrypt your data

+- uses CMKs (Customer Master Key): primary resource in KMS used to encrypt and decrypt data
+  - customer-managed CMKs: created, managed and used by the customer
+  - aws-managed CMKs: created, managed and used by aws
+  - aws-owned CMKs: collection of CMKs that aws services own and managed, used across multiple accounts

 ### workflow

 you can use aws management console or aws cli